Configure Service and Session Options

 Note that you should change the maximum number of sessions only during a service maintenance window, because as soon as you make the change, all services on the VOS device restart automatically.

 It is recommended that you monitor the number of sessions and change the maximum number of sessions based on your peak production loads.
 For a VOS device to be operational, memory consumption should always be less than 90 percent.
 For VOS devices that have more than 32 GB RAM, you should also change the session limit at the tenant level.
-Otherwise, the maximum number of sessions is limited to 1 million per tenant regardless of the maximum limit set on the device.
-Note that when you change the session limit at the tenant, you do not need to restart services on the VOS device.
+Otherwise, the maximum number of sessions is limited to 1 million per tenant, regardless of the maximum limit set on the device.
+Note that when you change the session limit at the tenant level, you do not need to restart services on the VOS device.
 To change the session limit for a tenant, see Configure Organization Limits.

-Because the earlier default value for the session limit was 1,000,000 (for releases prior to Release 21.2.1) , if you configure a value of 1,000,000, you cannot distinguish between an explicitly configured value and the earlier system default.
+Because the earlier default value for the session limit was 1,000,000 (for releases prior to Release 21.2.1), if you configure a value of 1,000,000, you cannot distinguish between an explicitly configured value and the earlier system default.
 It is recommended that you configure a value slightly more or less than 1,000,000 to override the older default value of 1,000,000.

 To change the maximum number of allowed sessions on a VOS device: